loreshelf/loreshelf/app/workspaces/Loreshelf Docs/basic concepts.md

 # What is Loreshelf?

-Loreshelf is a **distributed library** of collections for capturing data concisely.
+Loreshelf is a **distributed library** of collections.

+Store and organize concise information most effectively with Loreshelf.

 # Data Organization